ziad/hosteurope-letsencrypt/README.md

 der höchsten Nummer im Dateinamen.

 ### Add new Domain to the certificate (add_domain.py)
-1. get the certificate name that you want to modify using <span style="background:#cecece">sudo certbot certificates</span>
+1. get the certificate name that you want to modify using [sudo certbot certificates](https://certbot.eff.org/docs/using.html#managing-certificates)
 2. add the certificate name to einstellungen.json
 3. run the script: